-Have you ever wonderered how to make Paper Strip Lucky Stars?
-These adorable paper stars are lots of fun to make and can be used as deocrations or given as a lucky gift to friends.
-The perfect thing for busy hands to make!
+Have you ever wondered how to make Paper Strip Lucky Stars?
+These adorable paper stars are lots of fun to make and can be used as decorations or given as a lucky gift to friends.
+They are also fantastic to make alongside celebrations such as Matariki, Christmas, or the New Year.
+They really are the perfect thing for busy hands to make!

 Paper Strip Lucky Stars

 This post contains affiliate links.
 No cost is added to you but means that we earn a commission through linked sales.
 This enables us to keep bringing free content to you.
 Thank you for your support!

 I have fond memories of making paper strip lucky stars while at school.
 Because we are celebrating Matariki- the Māori New Year, I thought I would give them a go with our girls.
 They are 6 and 9 so I was a little unsure how they would go.
 Miss 6 did struggle and needed help but Miss 9 managed to do them without assistance.
 In saying that Miss 6 really loved decorating the paper, it just got handed over to me to refold and pinch into the star shape!

 If you are making your own paper strips then this needs to be done before you can fold your star!
 If you already have strips made or have purchased already cut ones then move down to the next section.